 In June 2019 the Indian Government published the latest tiger census results.
-We had all been waiting eagerly for this moment, keen to hear whether tiger numbers were still declining or whether conservation efforts were succeeding.
+We had all been waiting eagerly for this moment, keen to hear whether tiger numbers were still declining or whether conservation efforts were succeeding in India.
 Chris Haslam, a favourite travel writer of ours, was also waiting, keen to follow this story, to witness first-hand that tourism and conservation can work hand in hand.

 Chris begins his article setting the scene well, conveying perfectly the mix of emotion during a first encounter with a tigress in Kanha National Park.